KayalvizhiT513/DSA-and-Problem-Solving/README.md

 📌 DSA and Problem Solving
 This repository contains a collection of Data Structures and Algorithms (DSA) problems and their solutions, focusing on improving problem-solving skills.
 It covers a variety of topics, including: <br>
 ✅ Linked Lists – Singly, doubly, and circular lists with common operations<br>
-✅ Stacks & Queues – Implementation and real-world applications
+✅ Stacks & Queues – Implementation and real-world applications <br>
 ✅ Trees